Bicycle wheel: Sizes

 Which designation is most popular varies with region and type of bicycle.
 For a comprehensive equivalence table between old and new markings, see the ISO 5775 article, the table in Annex A of the ISO 5772 standard, as well as Tire Sizing by Sheldon Brown.

 Most road and racing bicycles today use 622 mm diameter (700C) rims, though 650C rims are popular with smaller riders and triathletes.
 The 650C size has the ISO diameter size of 571 mm.
 Size 650B is 584 mm and 650A is 590 mm.
 650B is being promoted as a 'best of both worlds' size for mountain biking.
 Most adult mountain bikes use 26 inch wheels.
 Smaller youth mountain bikes use 24 inch wheels.
 The larger 700C (29 inch) wheels have enjoyed some recent popularity among off-road bicycle manufacturers.
 These rims are the same bead seat diameter as 700C wheels and are generally compatible with bicycle frames and tires designed for the 700C standard, however, rims designated as 29 inch are designed for wider tires than rims designated 700C, so frame clearance may be an issue.
 The formerly popular 27 inch (630 mm) wheel size is now rare.

 Children's bicycles are commonly sized primarily based on wheel diameter rather than seat tube length (along the rider's inseam) dimension.
 Thus, a wide range of small bike wheels are still found, ranging from 239 mm diameter to 400 mm.

 Smaller wheel sizes are also found on folding bicycles to minimise the folded size.
 These range from 16-inch diameter (e.g. Brompton) through 20 inches (e.g. Bike Friday) up to even 26 inches.

 Wheel rims also come in a variety of widths to provide optimum performance for different uses.
 High performance road racing rims are narrow, 18 mm or so.
 Wider touring or durable off-road tires require rims of 24 mm wide or more.

 26 inch

-The common "26-inch" wheel used on mountain bikes and beach cruisers is an American size using a 559 mm rim, traditionally with hooked edges.
+The common "26-inch" wheel used on older mountain bikes and beach cruisers is an American size using a 559 mm rim, traditionally with hooked edges.